Publications: Books Find us

 Over the last thirty years, ARCE has published more than forty catalogues, conference proceedings, bibliographies, anthologies, excavation reports, and critical editions.
 The publications attest to the range of scholarship undertaken by scholars and institutions in Egypt under ARCE's auspices, and to the wealth of the nation's artistic, architectural, scientific, literary, and religious culture.

-The American University in Cairo Press' ARCE Conservation Series presents other dramatic ARCE conservation activities.
+The American University in Cairo (AUC) Press' ARCE Conservation Series presents other dramatic ARCE conservation activities.
 The series began with The Monuments of Historic Cairo by Nicholas Warner published in 2005.
 Volume 2, Quseir: An Ottoman and Napoleonic Fortress on the Red Sea Coast of Egypt by Charles Le Quesne, and Volume 3, Villa of the Birds: the Excavation and Preservation of the Kom al-Dikka Mosaics by Wojciech Kolataj, Grzegorz Majcherek, and Ewa Parandowska are available from AUC Press.
 Volume 4, Babylon of Egypt: The Archaeology of Old Cairo and the Origins of the City, by Peter Sheehan, was released in October 2010.

 Edited by Emma Swan Hall and Bernard V. Bothmer